 Discovery

 The description has good completeness with an explicit 'Use when' clause and is distinctive enough to avoid conflicts with other skills.
-However, it lacks specificity in listing concrete actions and could benefit from more natural trigger terms that users would actually say.
-The domain-specific terminology (Conductor tracks) helps with distinctiveness but may limit discoverability.
+However, it lacks specific concrete actions (what exactly does managing tracks entail?) and could benefit from more natural trigger terms that users would actually say.
+The use of second person ('Use this skill') is noted but the rubric penalizes first/second person voice for specificity.

 Suggestions

-Add more natural trigger terms users might say, such as 'start a new feature', 'plan implementation', 'write a specification', 'track a bug fix', or 'organize work'.
+Add more natural trigger terms users might say, such as 'start a new feature', 'plan implementation', 'write a spec', 'track a bug fix', or 'organize work'.

 Implementation